NikolaosSamperis/PlaqueMS-Platform/README.md

   <img src="images/Home_page.png" width="70%">
 </p>

-The Home page serves as the entry point of the platform, providing an overview of PlaqueMS and its purpose.
-It introduces users to the biological context of atherosclerosis and highlights the platform’s capabilities in multi-omics data exploration and predictive modelling.
+The Home page serves as the central entry point of PlaqueMS, introducing the biological context of atherosclerosis and the platform’s role in integrative multi-omics analysis.

-Precomputed visualisations (e.g. heatmaps and differential expression summaries) are presented to give immediate insight into the underlying datasets.
+It provides immediate access to core modules and presents precomputed visual summaries (e.g. differential expression outputs), allowing users to quickly explore dataset characteristics without requiring prior interaction.

 ---